Welcome! I’m Kathy Schwalbe, Ph.D., PMP, and mother of three! My passion is educating project leaders to make the world a better place.

 - Order an ebook for as little as $38 from redshelf.com.
 You can read the whole ebook offline, highlight text, create flashcards, have text read to you, etc. Type 4 by the magnifying glass in the upper right within Redshelf to go to the brief TOC, and 5 for the start of the detailed TOC.

 - Order An Introduction to Project Management, Sixth Edition (based on the 2017 PMBOK® Guide) from amazon.com or amazon.ca.
-As part of the Kindle Matchbook program, if you buy the paperback from amazon.com (new books and U.S. only), you get the kindle version for FREE.
+Order an ebook for as little as $38 from redshelf.com.
+Read 6eChapter 1 pdf.

 - 2018pmtemplates (one compressed file with over 50 files in Word, Excel, etc.) and more_templates (zip file with modified templates created by Rhett Smith, Adjunct instructor at Appalachian State University, added May 30, 2019).
 Feel free to modify templates to meet your needs.